Josiah H. Beeman V: Career

-Beeman worked for the Social Security Administration become serving as director of education for the Northern California Council of Churches from 1961 to 1963.
+Beeman worked for the Social Security Administration serving as director of education for the Northern California Council of Churches from 1961 to 1963.
 He entered politics in 1964, when he became administrative assistant to U.S. Representative Phillip Burton, a Democrat.

 While a legislative assistant, Beeman served as state president of the California Young Democrats; he participated in the Sproul Plaza sit-in during the Free Speech Movement, addressing a rally on December 2, 1964.

 Beeman remained Burton's advisor for four years, until 1967, when Mayor John Shelley appointed him to serve out the unexpired term of George Moscone (who had been elected to the state Senate) on the San Francisco Board of Supervisors.

 At the time, Beeman had already gained a reputation as a liberal, and his "political platform included cleaning up conflicts of interest at the Youth Guidance Center, allowing residents to vote on matters relating to the Vietnam War, and enacting 'some kind of business tax to bring relief to the city's property owners.'"
 Beeman organized for Robert F. Kennedy during his 1968 primary campaign for president.
 He became the first supervisor in city history to communicate with voters by newsletter.
 However, Beeman lost his bid for election to the Board of Supervisors in his own right, and in 1968, Beeman returned to work for Burton, moving to Washington.
 In 1969, Beeman left to become secretary for international affairs for the United Presbyterian Church in the United States of America.
 From 1970 to 1975, Beeman represented the church's Washington Office at international interdenominational meetings ahead of the church's merger with the Presbyterian Church in the United States, forming the Presbyterian Church (U.S.A.).)